nomad-xyz/rust/README.md

 - In `$AGENT_NAME/src/main.rs`:
   - Add `mod` declarations for your agent and settings modules
   - Create `main` and `setup` functions
-  - Follow the pattern in `nomad-base/src/main.rs`
+  - Use the implementation in `agents/kathy/src/main.rs` as a guide
 - Add required config to `configuration/configs/*` for the agent

 ## Miscellaneous